front page - susan sinclair

 Alexander Technique Teacher Training with Director and primary teacher, Susan Sinclair, is an enlivening, experiential process of education.

 Susan has been running her Teacher Training Program since 2003, after assisting and teaching at the Alexander Alliance in Philadelphia from 1993-2002; all the while maintaining a private practice in Toronto.
+Susan is currently on faculty at the Houston School of the Alexander Technique and the Alexander Alliance, Tokyo.

 Susan has dedicated her life to the study of movement: from childhood dance, sailing and skiing to professional modern dance training; then to extensive Pilates and Alexander Technique training; followed by diverse movement studies such as T'ai Chi, Aikido, Contact Improvisation, Aerial Dance and Feldenkrais.